Table of Contents

 - Prolonged use of Senna may lead to melanosis coli.

 - Keep away from the sight and reach of children.

 - Effectivity of herbal medicine depends on many factors.
 A medicine suitable for one person may not essentially give the same result in another person.

 - The exact dose depends on the age, strength, digestive power of the patient, the nature of the illness, the state of the viscera and humours, and the properties of individual drugs.

 - Please maintain a gap of at least an hour between intake of any allopathic drug and Ayurvedic medicine to avoid drug interaction, if any.

 - Laxatives are safe for pregnant women if they aren’t absorbed by the digestive system.
-Senna may not be suitable if you’re pregnant or breastfeeding because it is partly absorbed in gut.
-You may take Isabgol husk, a bulk forming laxative.
+Senna may not be suitable if you’re pregnant or breastfeeding because it is partly absorbed in the gut.
+You may take Isabgol husk, a bulk-forming laxative.
 Trivrit has abortifacient action.